The Dynamics of English Among Different English-Speaking Countries

 2. Vocabulary Differences

-- Certain phrases and idioms are unique to specific regions.
-For instance, “biscuit” in the UK refers to what Americans call a “cookie.”
+Certain phrases and everyday terms are unique to specific English-speaking regions.
+For instance, in the United Kingdom, a “biscuit” refers to a sweet baked snack that Americans would call a “cookie.”
+In contrast, in the United States, a “biscuit” is a soft, savory bread roll commonly served with meals.

 3. Cultural Influence